BKay1/my-portfolio/README.md

 2. Following BEM methodology, structured the initial html with anticipated classes recognising that these may have to change subject to the final portfolio page design;
 3. The portfolio comprises three sections: the header with navigation bar, the main section (a picture, about me and how to contact me) and my projects showcasing the projects completed thus far;
 4. The navbar is fully clickable to the appropriate sections;
-5. All stages of the build can be viewed on GitHub which is linked below;
-6. Added media queries and flex boxes for both tablet and mobile views and to ensure each section is responsive;
+5. Added media queries and flex boxes for both tablet and mobile views to ensure each section is responsive;
-7. The projects section references a linked previous project to showcase current skills and additional space for future projects;
+6. The projects section references a linked previous project to showcase current skills and additional space for future projects;
-8. Lastly worked on the various css design elements to showcase basic css and design knowledge.
+7. Lastly worked on the various css design elements to showcase basic css and design knowledge.
+8. Added comments referencing the various sections in both html and css.
+9. All stages of the build can be viewed on GitHub which is linked below;

 Please note screen shots of working website: